 - Tutor.com for military children: online tutoring and homework help from expert tutors in more than 16 subjects

 - World Book Online: a collection of resources for all ages and reading levels

 - Students who keep reading in the summer score higher on achievement tests than nonreaders.
 Inspire literacy and lifelong learning by enrolling your kids in the Department of Defense MWR Summer Reading Program.
 Contact the program at 877-565-1896.

 Military OneSource Consultations

-To schedule a free and confidential session – whether it’s for an education consultation, non-medical counseling or other assistance your children may need – call Military OneSource at 800-342-9647 or click here for overseas calling options 24/7.
+Child and youth behavioral military and family life counselors are located in almost every installation child development and youth center and many schools with high concentrations of military-connected students.
+To schedule a free and confidential session – whether it’s for an education consultation, non-medical counseling or other assistance your children may need – contact your installation child and youth programs for a local MFLC’s number, call Military OneSource at 800-342-9647 or click here for overseas calling options 24/7.
 Appointments are available seven days a week for your family’s convenience.